annotation/stam-tools/docs/fromxml.md

 ### whitespace

-This determines the whitespace handling for this match, values are:
+This determines the whitespace handling for this match, allowed values are:

 * `Preserve` - Whitespace is kept exactly as it is in the XML.
 * `Inherit` - Use the same setting as the parent node (this is the default)